2023 MED QSR WEB SITE INDEX

 Med total 76,280 80.5 7.7 5.4 4.5 1.9

+* For France: 1,340 in 2020 according to national French sources DGAMPA, SSP, Ifremer-SIH, 2020.
 For Morocco: 3,543 vessels on the Mediterranean façade in 2021, of which 92% artisanal according to the Moroccan Department of marine fishing.
-(Source: FAO, 2020).
+(Source: FAO 2020).

 20 Includes polyvalent vessels 1224 m, longliners 1224 m, dredgers 1224 m, and longliners > 6 m.

-88. Contribution of the Mediterranean and Black Sea fisheries to the global marine capture ranged from 2.55% during the 1980s to 1.55% in 2020 (FAO, 2022), taking into account that the Mediterranean Sea represents less than 1% of the world’s ocean surface.
-After an irregular decline in total landings in the Mediterranean that started in the mid-1990s and led to the lowest volumes in 2015 (760,000 tonnes), production increased again over the following three years to 805,700 tonnes in The average landings over the 2016-2018 period were 787,830 tonnes (a 3% increase compared to the average for the period 2014-2016).
+87. Contribution of the Mediterranean and Black Sea fisheries to the global marine capture ranged from 2.55% during the 1980s to 1.55% in 2020 (FAO 2022), taking into account that the Mediterranean Sea represents less than 1% of the world’s ocean surface.
+After an irregular decline in total landings in the Mediterranean that started in the mid-1990s and led to the lowest volumes in 2015 (760,000 tonnes), production increased again over the following three years to 805,700 tonnes in 2018.
+The average landings over the 2016-2018 period were 787,830 tonnes (a 3% increase compared to the average for the period 2014-2016).

-89. From 2016 to 2018, Italy continued to be the main producer (22.7% of the total Mediterranean landings), followed by Algeria (13.1%), Tunisia (12.2%), Spain (10%), Greece (9.3%), Croatia (8.9%), Egypt (6.9%), and Türkiye21(6.4%).
+88. From 2016 to 2018, Italy continued to be the main producer (22.7% of the total Mediterranean landings), followed by Algeria (13.1%), Tunisia (12.2%), Spain (10%), Greece (9.3%), Croatia (8.9%), Egypt (6.9%), and Türkiye21(6.4%).
 The remaining 12 countries22 accounted for less than 4% individually; added together, their landings represented 10.6% of the Mediterranean total.
 Compared to the previous period (2014-2016), total landings increased the most in Türkiye (by 20.4%), while as the most substantial decrease (-10.6%) among major producers was recorded in Morocco; in Slovenia and Israel average landings decreased by 30.5% and 22.2% respectively.

-Figure 11: Distribution of landings per country, average 2016-2018.
+Figure 12: Distribution of landings per country, average 2016-2018.

-Source: FAO, 2020.
+Source: FAO 2020.

-90. In the period 2016-2018, the main species and their contributions to the total catch were as follows: sardine (23%); European anchovy (14.1%); Sardinellas nei (5.8%); marine fishes nei (4.6%); jack and horse mackerels nei (2.8%); deep-water rose shrimp (2.8%); bogue (2.6%); and European hake (2.5%); other species’ individual contributions were below 2%.
+89. In the period 2016-2018, the main species and their contributions to the total catch were as follows: sardine (23%); European anchovy (14.1%); Sardinellas nei (5.8%); marine fishes nei (4.6%); jack and horse mackerels nei (2.8%); deep-water rose shrimp (2.8%); bogue (2.6%); and European hake (2.5%); other species’ individual contributions were below 2%.

-91. During the five years 2013-2018, total revenues in the GFCM area (including Black Sea) were between 3.2 and 3.6 billion (in constant 2018 USD).
+90. During the five years 2013-2018, total revenues in the GFCM area (including Black Sea) were between 3.2 and 3.6 billion (in constant 2018 USD).
 Total revenue/ value at first sale23 from marine capture fisheries in the Mediterranean is estimated at USD 3.4 billion in 2018.
-When different fleet segments are considered, the highest revenues are generated by trawlers, followed by small-scale vessels and purse seiners/ pelagic As regards the fishing sub-regions, predominant shares of total revenues are generated in the Western and Eastern Mediterranean (FAO, 2020).
+When different fleet segments are considered, the highest revenues are generated by trawlers, followed by small-scale vessels and purse seiners/ pelagic trawlers.
+As regards the fishing sub-regions, predominant shares of total revenues are generated in the Western and Eastern Mediterranean (FAO 2020).

 21, 22, 23